 Goddamned Boss: Depending on when you encounter it, the Amalgam is either this or That One Boss.
 It's the latter if you encounter it in the middle of a nest with many Glooples on screen for it to devour, then it's nigh invincible.
 It is the former if you encounter it at the end of a nest while waiting for a Queen or a Razor Queen.
 Since you can't get rid of an Amalgam without killing it (it can't be lured offscreen like other Glooples), you'll have to kill it and put an end to your nest before you can encounter the enemies you need to kill.
 (Though items that don't give you kill credit, like the Reactive Armor, can help with that).

 The Void Eater's disintegration beam, which sucks you in and kills you instantly, bypassing every possible defense you have.
 If you can't splatter it before it finishes charging, you might be in trouble (especially if something is impeding your ability to move).
+Unfortunately, this is also the only time the Void Eater is vulnerable, as it otherwise counters anything approaching it with a shockwave.

 The Horror's tooth volley, which can kill you AND create more Biters to pester you.
 Also the Horror's splitting move.
 Like the above beam it's the only opportunity to hurt the Horror, but it's even HARDER to avoid than said beam.